OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

       **Assembly**
         The Assembly class is the primary building block of the system of systems aspect of OpenMDAO.
-Each Assembly has a Workflow and a Driver, and acts as a container for Components.
-An Assembly is also a Component, so hierarchical structures of Assemblies can be created.
+Each assembly has a Workflow and a Driver, and acts as a container for Components.
+An assembly is also a component, so hierarchical structures of assemblies can be created.

       **AXOD**
-        Add definition here ...
+        Axial-Flow Turbine Off-Design.
+A a computer code used for preliminary studies of the gas turbine system.

       **Beaker**
         A Session and Caching library with :term:`WSGI` Middleware.